Bachelor of Science in Intelligent Systems Engineering

 Your smartphone.
 Your Fitbit.
 Your networked thermostat.
 Medical nanobots.
 Blood biosensors.
 Hyper-efficient computers.
 They’re all small, they all represent the future, and they all require engineering.

 Our new B.S. in Intelligent Systems Engineering is all about going small to make a big impact.
-Accepting new and current IU students to begin studies in fall 2016, the program focuses on engineering systems for the kind of small-scale, networked, and mobile technology that is changing the world.
+The program focuses on engineering systems for the kind of small-scale, networked, and mobile technology that is changing the world.

 Learn the essentials and choose a concentration